 • Educating investors.

 FINRA regulates broker-dealers, capital acquisition brokers, and funding portals.
-A broker-dealer engages in purchasing or selling securities for its customers, itself, or both.
-Capital acquisition brokers engage in fewer activities than broker-dealers, and so they’re subject to reduced regulations.
+A broker-dealer purchases or sells securities for its customers, itself, or both.
+Capital acquisition brokers engage in fewer activities than broker-dealers, so they’re subject to reduced regulations.
 A funding portal is a crowdfunding intermediary.

 What Is the Difference Between FINRA and the SEC?

-With so many financial institutions to choose from, deciding where to invest can be difficult.
+With many financial institutions, deciding where to invest can take time and effort.
 Two of the most critical regulatory authorities in the United States financial sector are the Securities and Exchange Commission (SEC) and FINRA.

 FINRA

 An SRO is a membership-based organization that develops and enforces federal securities laws for its members.
-The SEC oversees SROs, which constitute the front-line in broker-dealer regulation.
+The SEC oversees Self-Regulatory Organizations (SROs), which constitute the front line in broker-dealer regulation.

 FINRA oversees about 3,700 brokerage firms and nearly 630,000 registered securities representatives.
 FINRA employs a staff of 3,600 people across 19 branch offices.